eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 ### Autocomplete
 Autocomplete speeds up the coding process by intuitively suggesting the most likely variables or paragraphs to follow existing code.
 The extension provides live suggestions while you type for:

-- COBOL keywords
-- COBOL variables
-- COBOL paragraphs
+- COBOL keywords, variables and paragraphs
-- CICS keywords
+- CA IDMS DML statements
-- DB2 SQL keywords
+- CICS and DB2 SQL keywords
 - Code Snippets
 - Copybook variable and paragraph names
 - Names of copybooks that are used in the program